ripliveit/riplive_icecast/README.md

 ## Riplive.it Icecast Api

-A real time nodejs server.
+A real time NodeJS server.
 An application that parse a HTTP Icecast medata, and broadcast the current onair song to all connected clients.

 ## Installation and run
 Clone the repository, than install all application's dependencies:

     $ npm install --production

 Launch all unit tests with:

 	$ mocha -R spec tests

 Run the application:

-	$ node server.js
+	$ node app.js

 ##  Continuous integration and Deployment

 All builds, tests and deployment are running against a Jenkins server available at

 build.riplive.it:8080